History of Pennsylvania Elk

 Elk were exterminated in southeastern Pennsylvania and rare west of the Allegheny River and in the Blue Ridge and Cumberland mountains by the opening of the nineteenth century.
 By the late 1840s, they were gone in the southwestern Pennsylvania and from the Pocono Plateau.
 By the 1850s, what remained of Pennsylvania's once mighty elk population was limited to sections of northcentral Pennsylvania, predominantly in Cameron, Elk and McKean counties.

 In the mid 1860s, Pennsylvania's last few native elk were still roaming in Elk and Cameron counties.
 Within a few years, though, they would be gone.
-The last two reports of elk being hunted include one supposedly taken not far from St. Marys by an Indian named Jim Jacobs.
+The last two reports of elk being hunted include one supposedly taken not far from St. Marys by a Native American named Jim Jacobs.
 Historical accounts suggest the elk was pursued for several days before it made its last stand in Flag Swamp, near the Clarion River.
 A second was said to have been taken by a hunter named John D. Decker in 1877 in Centre County.
 However, it appears the species was certainly extirpated from the state by the late 1870s, and more than likely, earlier.

 The creation of the Game Commission in 1895 paved the way for an ambitious effort to replenish and provide additional protection to many of the states dangerously low wildlife populations.
 Deer, turkeys and quail topped the list of game animals the agency bought and released.
 In 1912, the Game Commissioners and agency Executive Secretary Joseph Kalbfus began talking about re-introducing elk in Pennsylvania.
 The idea stemmed from a federal government effort to reduce the mushrooming elk herds at Yellowstone National Park and the Jackson Hole Refuge Area, preserves that were protecting the remnants of America's once-mighty elk population.
 The U.S. Department of Agriculture's Bureau of Biological Survey and Department of Forestry, unwilling to sanction a hunt for the overabundant animals, opted to translocate some and winter feed the rest.